 Palapye to Blyde River Canyon Area, South Africa

 Today we travel into South Africa and carry onward to our campsite that overlooks the magnificent Blyde River Canyon.
-Named for the Blyde River that flows through it, the canyon is over 26 kilometres in length and is around 800 metres deep.
-It also creates the northern edge of the majestic Drakensburg Mountain Range.
+Named for the Blyde River that flows through it, the canyon is over 26 kilometres in length and is around 800 metres deep and forms the northern edge of the majestic Drakensberg Mountain Range.
 It is known as a ‘green canyon’ because of the unique occurrence of plant life that lines it.
-The primary viewpoints along the canyon include the Three Rondavels, named so due to their traditional hut-like appearance, and the beautiful God’s Window that provides incredible vistas of the canyon and its surrounds.
+The primary viewpoints along the canyon include the 3 Rondavels, named so due to their traditional hut-like appearance, and the beautiful God’s Window that provides incredible vistas of the canyon and it’s surrounds.

 Meals: Breakfast, Lunch, Dinner